 At Downtown Dog Lounge, dog daycare is a place where your pooch can socialize and play with others and receive constant human supervision.
-Many people love our services because it helps socialize their dog, keeps their dog entertained throughout the day as opposed to being crated or destructive at home, and lets them burn energy throughout the day so they are not as wound up when you finish the work day.
+Many people love our services because it helps socialize their dog, keeps their dog entertained throughout the day as opposed to being crated or destructive at home.
+Our spacious play yards let them run, romp and burn energy throughout the day so they are not wound up when you finish the work day.

 Why isn’t my dog playing all day during daycare?

 For a variety of different reason, dogs are often rotated in and out of the play group throughout the day.
 These reasons can include an intact male and female who are not allowed to play together, two dogs who just can’t quite seem to get along with one another, anyone who just looks like they need a break, or breed-related reasons (too many herding dogs herding, too many restricted breeds for insurance purposes, etc.).
 We empower our people to manage each unique pack on a daily basis to maximize play time for each dog while keeping the park safe and peaceful.

 Why does my dog need the bordetella vaccination every 6 months?